Sexual reproduction

 Broadcast spawning

 Sessile aquatic invertebrates largely carry out broadcast spawning.
 The males and females of these species release their gametes into the water column.
 Water currents transport the gametes some distance away from the parents.
 Fertilisation occurs in the water column, and after early development, the embryos settle on some surface to continue their development into their juvenile and adult forms.
 For this method of reproduction to be successful, male and female animals must release their gametes at the same time.
 Various environmental variables may act as triggers.
-For example, some organisms spawn seasonally, while others may respond to changes in temperature, pH or chemicals in the environment.
+For example, some organisms spawn seasonally, while others may respond to changes in temperature, pH or environmental chemicals.

 Cauliflower coral spawning, French Frigate Shoals.
 Image credit: USFWS - Pacific Region.
 Distributed under a Creative Commons licence (CC BY-NC 2.0).